GitauHarrison/notes/web_development/personal_blog/6_flask_bootstrap.md

 The facelift is quite impressive now.
 There is one more thing that we need to improve.
 That footer!
 I want the footer to be at the very bottom of our page.
 Currently, the footer comes right where our page content ends.
 What I want is when the page content does not fill the entire viewport (this is the screen size), then it should go to the very bottom of the view port.
 If the content is far taller than the viewport, then, the footer should be seen at the end of the taller content.

-Footer beneath the content, even when the content is taller than hte viewport.
+Footer beneath the content, even when the content is taller than the viewport.

 ![Taller Content with Footer](/images/taller_content.png)